 - Does He give us the empowerment to rise above the natural circumstance?
 Yes He does that too.

-But when it comes to healing; it glorifies God far more to receive a miracle healing.
+But when it comes to healing; it glorifies God far more to receive a healing.
 Why?
 Because Jesus died for us to receive that healing.

 Please don’t misunderstand me, I know God uses people with disabilities massively to further His kingdom.
 But that doesn’t mean that it’s His will for them to be ill.